Ideadly-Skies/DGW-Technical-Test/README.md

 # Documentation

-This project's documentation could be accessed viaq
+This project's documentation could be accessed via

 ### Diagrams